Variational Sparse Paired Autoencoders (vsPAIR) for Inverse Problems and Uncertainty Quantification: Discussion and Conclusion

 \section{Discussion and Conclusion}

 The key contribution of this work is the vsPAIR framework: a data-driven end-to-end framework suitable for fast inference with structured uncertainty.
-Our framework unifies generative modeling with sparse data representations, yielding low-dimensional latent structures that can support interpretable and structured uncertainty quantification.
-The paired architecture encourages interpretability by anchoring QoI representations to clean data, while sparsity provides structure by concentrating information into identifiable factors.
+Our framework unifies generative modeling with sparse data representations, yielding low-dimensional latent structures { where reconstruction variance can be traced back to a subset of identifiable features}.
+The paired architecture encourages interpretability by anchoring QoI representations to clean data, while sparsity provides structure by concentrating information into identifiable factors. {The underlying mechanism of the encoding process of vsPAIR was formalized.
+Future work will expand upon this analysis and further investigate how to calibrate the paired framework with rigorous Bayesian UQ.} The practical behavior of vsPAIR is assessed empirically.

-The methodology was validated both numerically and with theoretical motivation.
-From a theoretical standpoint, we established conditions under which the latent distribution-mapping training objective is learnable, and showed that for linear inverse problems with Gaussian noise the framework can learn a mapping to the conditional distribution of the QoI latent representation.
-These results rely on restrictive assumptions on the encoder and serve primarily to motivate the architecture rather than guarantee performance in general settings: future work expands upon this analysis and further investigate the theoretical properties of paired VAE frameworks.
-The practical behavior of vsPAIR is assessed empirically.

-Numerically, our results on the MNIST dataset demonstrated that vsPAIR offers suitable reconstructions for ill-posed inverse problems.
+{ The initial Gaussian experiment provided a limited baseline showcasing that vsPAIR learned variance is structurally meaningful: the active latent dimensions aligned with the dominant directions of variation in the problem, and the sparsity mechanism isolated a small, interpretable set of load-bearing dimensions.} Our results on the MNIST dataset demonstrated that vsPAIR offers suitable reconstructions for ill-posed inverse problems.
 The introduction of sparsity in the latent space resulted in sparse representations of the QoI, where active indices corresponded to key features of the reconstruction.
 This, coupled with the probabilistic nature of the VAE and sVAE, can enable structured UQ: an understanding of the model's uncertainty can be generated by drawing multiple samples from the latent distribution, as well as through analysis of the distribution parameters for each likely-active index and how they affect downstream reconstruction.
-The CT experiments demonstrated that vsPAIR can scale to more complex inverse problems, though a thorough comparison to CT reconstruction methods and a systematic analysis of uncertainty quantification properties in this setting remain directions for future work.
-These capabilities come at the cost of a large model footprint and the introduction of multiple hyperparameters, though these costs are incurred during training; at inference, vsPAIR requires only forward passes through the network.
+The CT experiments demonstrated that vsPAIR can scale to more complex inverse problems {with competitive reconstructive performance, and variance estimates that align with semantic features of the image.
+Finally, the heat initial condition inversion showcased the successful application of vsPAIR to a nonlinear inverse problem.}